 PFOF is Robinhood’s biggest source of revenue.
 The company tends to command higher payment rates for its order flows than most other platforms.
-Robinhood also got fined $1.25 million in December 2019 for failing to secure the best possible prices for its customers.
+In 2019, Robinhood got fined $1.25 million for failing to secure the best possible prices for its customers.

-If this all sounds confusing, it is.
-Just know that if you trade on Robinhood, you may not get the best possible price.
+If you trade on Robinhood, you may not get the best possible price.
 Also, Robinhood isn’t a good platform for trades with shorter time frames.

 3. Outages During High-Volume Days